MysteryPancake/Houdini-Fun/README.md

 ## Attribute Interpolate / Primuv in VEX

 Ever wondered how `primuv()` works?
-Me neither.
 It doesn't exist in OpenCL, so I had to remake it.

+The functions below are designed for `@P`, but can be used on any other attribute by swapping `vector` to that attribute's type.

 ### VEX `primuv()`